box/box-python-sdk-gen/docs/list_collaborations.md

   - Used as `folder_id` in path `path` of the API call
 - query_params `GetFolderCollaborationsQueryParamsArg`
   - Used as queryParams for the API call
+- headers `GetFolderCollaborationsHeadersArg`
+  - Used as headers for the API call

 ### Returns